The Kingsway

 Market positioning

 The Kingsway should be understood as a current Toronto micro-market rather than just a map label.
-The active pricing cue today is Detached often $2M–$4M+, but the more important story is how the area behaves: which product moves, who competes hardest here, and what buyers are really paying for.
-In practical terms, this market is defined by Detached, luxury semis, some condos/towns nearby, with the strongest pricing tension usually showing up in Detached often $2M+ rather than in a single broad average.
+The active pricing cue today is Detached homes typically trade between $2M and $4M or more, but the more important story is how the area behaves: which product moves, who competes hardest here, and what buyers are really paying for.
+In practical terms, this market is defined by Detached homes dominate, with some luxury semis and limited condo or townhouse supply nearby, with the strongest pricing tension usually showing up in Detached often $2M+ rather than in a single broad average.

 Housing stock and property-type fit